Contents - Index

 International Journal of Thermophysics, Vol. 24, No. 4, July 2003

-Pseudo-pure equations of state are used in EES to provide property data for R4xx and R5xx refrigerant mixtures.
+Pseudo-pure equations of state are used in EES to provide property data for most of the R4xx and R5xx refrigerant mixtures.
 In most cases, the property estimates resulting from the pseudo-pure fluid equation of state provide acceptable accuracy.
 The uncertainty of the results increases in the vicinity of the the critical point, particularly for the specific heat.
 EES will issue a warning if the specific heat calculation is not considered to be reliable.

 Fluid Property Information